parmitage/primer-proto/README.md

     using "base";

-The standard library contains a small selection of useful functions:
+It contains a small selection of useful functions:

 __map__ applies a function to every element in a list.